LanceMcCarthy/GoldenClouds/index.md

   * They pass through in a couple minutes.
   * Although they may appear to be friendly, do not engage... just ignore them.

-> Since we don't know how your pet behaves, we cannot assume responsiblility for their actions.
-So, we urge a bit of caution and play it safe at first.
+> **Note** - Since we don't know how your pet behaves, the property, owners and Airbnb cannot assume responsiblility for your animal's actions.
+Thus, we urge caution and play it safe at first.

 ## Onsite Technology